 With DoNotPay you can fight back text spammers!
 When you get a suspicious message that asks for your credit card details, do the following:

-- Access the DoNotPay app in your web browser or your iOS device
+- Access the DoNotPay app in your

 - Choose Robo Revenge